thomasjungblut/go-sstables/README.md

 ![rocksdb architecture overview](https://user-images.githubusercontent.com/62277872/119747261-310fb300-be47-11eb-92c3-c11719fa8a0c.png)

-This README became fairly long, thus the documentation is now separated by package.
-There you'll find more information on how to use each individual package:
+You will find basically all of those mentioned pieces above and all of them stitched together as SimpleDB.
+The documentation is now separated by package for easier browsing, each of those READMEs contain examples - there is also [/examples](examples) when you prefer browsing the code directly.

 * [RecordIO](recordio/README.md)
   * [Benchmark](benchmark/README.md#recordio)